 - “would I achieve my goals more often, and more quickly?”

-When you answer those questions, you’ll probably realize that it’s a good idea to re-evaluate your system of personal productivity.
+When you answer those questions, you’ll probably realize that it’s a good idea to re-evaluate your productivity system.

 Every person over the age of 11 would benefit by having a productivity system that they use to help themselves become (continually) better organized.